 About the Penguin Plunge

 The Port Moody Penguin Plunge is an annual tradition that has been taking place for over a dozen years.
 It happens every year, except for in 2016 when it had to be cancelled at the last minute after a boat ran aground right at the boat launch and leaked fuel into the water.
+The event didn’t take place in 2021 either because of the coronavirus pandemic.

 As many as a couple of hundred people actually go in the water each year, and up to one or even two thousand people come out to watch.